paizy-hub/Cyberguard-Framework/readme.md

 ## Contributing

-1. Fork the repository
+1. Fork the repository.
-2. Create your feature branch
+2. Create your feature branch.
-3. Commit your changes
+3. Commit your changes.
-4. Push to the branch
+4. Push to the branch.
-5. Open a Pull Request
+5. Open a Pull Request.